Harry J. Hartley: UConn 2000

 Recognizing the dilapidated state of the university's physical plant, Hartley campaigned hard for the passage of Public Act 95-230, commonly known as UConn 2000.
 Passed with overwhelming bipartisan support in the state legislature and signed into law by Governor John Rowland in June 1995, UConn 2000 authorized UConn to issue state bonds and invest nearly $1 billion over ten years on capital improvements, including sixty-two major construction projects.
 UConn 2000 enabled the construction of new chemistry and pharmacy buildings, new residence halls, and major renovations to the Homer Babbidge Library, among other improvements.
 According to historian Bruce M. Stave, the effect was to "transform the campus infrastructure."

 Athletics

 College sports were a hallmark of Hartley's presidency.
 The Harry A. Gampel Pavilion had opened in January 1990, bolstering attendance at games.
-The UConn men's basketball team won a national championship in 1990 and continued to raise its national profile throughout the 1990s.
+That winter the UConn men's basketball team was the Big East Conference Regular Season Champion and Tournament Champion and advanced to the Elite Eight of the 1990 NCAA Men's Basketball Tournament, and the team continued to raise its national profile throughout the 1990s.
 The UConn women’s basketball team won its first national championship in 1995.
 Hartley later acknowledged the role of women's team captain Rebecca Lobo, along with men's basketball team captain Kevin Ollie, in lobbying legislators and helping to pass UConn 2000.
 During his presidency, Hartley made a point of attending home games and strengthening athletics, considering sports to be what Jim Calhoun referred to as the university's "front porch."